-Operations began to return to normal for several large banks on Wednesday in areas hard hit by Hurricane Sandy.
+Operations began to return to normal for JPMorgan Chase (JPM), Bank of America (BAC) and HSBC (HBC) on Wednesday in areas hard hit by Hurricane Sandy.

-HSBC (HBC) has reopened 101 of its 189 affected branches, including all of its locations in Delaware, Maryland, Pennsylvania, Virginia and the District of Columbia, the company said.
+HSBC said it had reopened 101 of its 189 affected branches, including all of its locations in Delaware, Maryland, Pennsylvania, Virginia and the District of Columbia.
 It had opened select branches in the New York City area, Connecticut and New Jersey and will open more when power is restored and it is safe to do so.
 HSBC was also monitoring its ATM network and working to ensure it was functioning.

 Many big banks had closed their branches and offices in the Northeast on Monday and Tuesday to deal with the effects of Hurricane Sandy.
-The storm caused extensive flooding and power outages in the region.
+The storm caused extensive flooding and power outages.

 Citigroup said Wednesday that it would waive fees for things like overdraft protection and late payments for customers in areas affected by the hurricane.
-Several other banks have announced similar steps.
+Other banks, including JPMorgan and Bank of America, have announced similar steps.